 Develop a deeper, applied understanding of family and human development theory in preparation for furthering one’s career in youth or adult development programs, family life education, family resource management, parent education, family case management or family support services.

-Family Science – M.S. in Health & Human Development, Family Science Emphasis
+Family and Consumer Sciences – Master of Science (M.S.) in Health & Human Development, Family and Consumer Sciences Emphasis

-In the Family Science program at Montana State, candidates further their study of family science, human development, public and community health, family policy and family program planning for a variety of family-focused careers within the public and private sectors.
-Through the Family Science program, candidates gain a deeper and applied understanding of human development theory that leads to careers in development programming, family life education, family case management and support services, counseling, social work, policy analysis, community health or public administration.
-Given the program’s versatility, Family Science students are encouraged to be creative in developing their program of study to help accomplish their specific research interests and professional goals.
+In the Family and Consumer Sciences program at Montana State, candidates further their study of Family and Consumer Sciences, human development, public and community health, family policy and family program planning for a variety of family-focused careers within the public and private sectors.
+Through the Family and Consumer Sciences program, candidates gain a deeper and applied understanding of human development theory that leads to careers in development programming, family life education, family case management and support services, counseling, social work, policy analysis, community health or public administration.
+Given the program’s versatility, Family and Consumer Sciences students are encouraged to be creative in developing their program of study to help accomplish their specific research interests and professional goals.

 Students within the Family & Consumer Sciences program have the opportunity to work with a variety of programs associated with the Department of Health & Human Development, including the Montana Early Childhood Project, an outreach program that recently received a $42,000 grant to create a new registry for home visitors and early intervention specialists who work with infants or toddlers with significant developmental delays or disabilities.